mcdonagj/Tiptabs/README.md

 When rates are not available, the application sends an email notification to `mcdonagj@dukes.jmu.edu` of the service status.

-The ITC utilizes various libraries and microframeworks, like Requests and Flask, that assist in the retrieval and routing of information.
+Tiptabs utilizes various libraries and microframeworks, like Requests and Flask, that assist in the retrieval and routing of information.

 To install these dependencies from the command line, complete any of the following steps:
 1. Installation via Dockerfile.